-- ➤ EAR.
+EAR.
 The ear is a microcosm of the energy pathways in your pet.
-Perform gentle circling motions on the top inside of the ear this stimulates the back legs. - ➤ BL60 and KI3.
+Perform gentle circling motions on the top inside of the ear - this stimulates the back legs.

+➤ BL60 and KI3.
 The outside (BL60) and the inside (KI3) of the webbing of the hock joint.
-KI3 is also good for tonifying the kidney and strengthening the vital life force, the Chi. - ➤ GB29 and GB30.
+KI3 is also good for tonifying the kidney and strengthening the vital life force, the Chi.

+➤ GB29 and GB30.
 The most important points for Hip Dysplasia and Hip Arthritis.

 In the depressions in front and behind the point of the hip.
 GB29 is in front of the bone, GB30 is behind the bony point.

 THE MEDICINE CABINET.
 Aspirin is safe to use with dogs, but never with cats.
-The ASA dose is 325 mg (one regular tablet) per forty pounds of body weight given twice daily.
-Give one-fourth tab to a ten-pound dog.
-If side effects are seen, such as diarrhea or vomiting, then stop.
+The vomiting, then stop.
 I recommend uncoated regular aspirin, as the coated aspirin may pass right through your pet.